XPilot/ByteArray.js/README.md

 <p align="left">
 <h4>Variable-length quantity integers</h4>
 Now this isn't part of Actionscript 3's ByteArray, but it's still useful in case you ever need it.
-The supported types are: int32, int64, uint32, uint64.
+The supported types are: int32 and uint32.
 </p>

 <p align="left">